mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 This document should not be used as a reason to rewrite swathes of GUI code, except for cases where the effort to match established patterns, now or in the future, exceeds the work required to move to these standards.

-Developers should follow this guidelines when writing new interfaces as closely as possible.
-There may be times where its more appropriate to deviate from these standards, but like all standards this must be justified on a case-by-case basis in the associated PR.
+Developers should follow these guidelines when writing new interfaces as closely as possible.
+There may be times where it's more appropriate to deviate from these standards, but like all standards this must be justified on a case-by-case basis in the associated PR.

 **********
 Standards